wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-biometrics-on-mobile-devices.md

 Biometrics are biological characteristics of an individual, such as face or fingerprint, which can be used to verify their identity.

 Use of fingerprint or face recognition for device authentication is now commonplace on smartphones and tablets.
 It is also increasingly becoming available on laptops.
-This guidance will present the benefits of using biometrics whilst also highlighting potential security risks.
+This guidance will present the benefits of using biometrics while also highlighting potential security risks.

 ## Why use biometrics?